alaaalmasri12/401-reading-notes/class-01.md

 `};`

-ecosystem: is a collection of software packages, libraries, and other resources Node.js: an open-source JavaScript runtime environment that executes JavaScript code outside of a web browser:its a software application used to acsses information from the word wide web
-V8 Engine:open-source JavaScript engine developed that is used in browsers that is built using c++ module:A set of functions you want to include in your application package:is any file or directory in the node modules directory that can be loaded by the Node. js node package manager (npm):its an open source platform that you can install finshed code and use it in your application server:its a place where  which can serve content to users environment:sets of  tools that you use to building your application
+ecosystem: is a collection of software packages, libraries, and other resources Node.js: an open-source JavaScript runtime environment that executes JavaScript code outside of a web browser:its browser:its a software application used to acsses information from the word wide web V8 Engine:open-source JavaScript engine developed that is used in browsers that is built using c++ module:A set of functions you want to include in your application package:is any file or directory in the node modules directory that can be loaded by the Node. js node package manager (npm):its an open source platform that you can install finshed code and use it in your application server:its a place where  which can serve content to users environment:sets of  tools that you use to building your application
-interpreter: JavaScript is an interpreted language because every time a program runs, an interpreted language is translated or interpreted  line by line
+interpreter: executes instructions written in a programming or scripting language without previously converting them to an object code or machine code
 compiler: is a software that converts a high-level code scripted by developers to a low-level binary code in machine language.